mas-bandwidth/fps/008/README.md

 # Results

+Looking up the player state in the map and putting it in a response packet is possible.
+It does pass the verifier.

-We can now send 610000 player states per-second on 16 cpus.
+We can now send 610000 player states per-second on 16 cpus, giving us a theoretical ~380 players per-CPU.

-This gives us ~380 players per-CPU, so 50k players would take 131 CPUs.
+50k players would take 131 CPUs.

 1200 bytes down to 1000 bytes gave a clear speed up, this seems to indicate we are primarily bound by memory speeds.

 To verify that we can really hit the 50k number, it's quite possible that memory will become the bottleneck.
-Perhaps NUMA will be required to hit 50k.
+Perhaps NUMA will be required to hit 50k?